martiansean/HorseRaceSimulator/README.md

 **Betting Aspect**
 - The user will receive initial 1000 credit to bet.
 - The odds of the horse will be calculated by the win rate.
 This means as you play the odds will change.
-- At start, the odds of the horse will be 1 since no data is available.
+- At start, the odds of the horse will be 1 since no data is available, so any horse win would double to money.
 - There will be the betting text box for each horse at the bottom panel of the screen.
 - by default, if no bet is enter, the amount will be 0.